 "Verzio DocLab is a very unique workshop in Europe, hand designed for documentary projects.
 Good mood guaranteed, test it, you will love it!"

-Verzió DocLab is focusing on story development and editing with the goal to create an international supportive platform for documentary filmmakers and creative professionals.
+Verzió DocLab is focusing on story development and editing with the goal to create a supportive international platform for documentary filmmakers and creative professionals.

-The 9th edition of Verzió DocLab is a 5-day intensive editing workshop for directors and editors, organised during the 21st Verzió International Human Rights Documentary Film Festival in Budapest on November 5-9, 2024.
+The 10th edition of Verzió DocLab is a 5-day editing workshop and pitch forum for directors, editors and producers organised during the 22nd Verzió International Human Rights Documentary Film Festival in Budapest on November 8-12, 2025.

-The workshop seeks to define, develop and strengthen the key narrative elements of the film projects, during the 5-day intensive programme you will be working in groups, have one-on-one meetings, and receive individual tutoring.
-The participation is free of charge and comes with a full festival accreditation!
+The workshop seeks to define, develop and strengthen the key narrative elements of the film projects.
+During the 5-day intensive programme, you will be working in groups, have one-on-one meetings, and receive individual tutoring.

 Verzió DocLab is powered by our DOC AROUND EUROPE and as part of that collaboration we are looking for projects with directors or producers from or based in the following countries: Croatia, Slovenia, Greece, Serbia, Macedonia, Kosovo, Montenegro, Bosnia and Herzegovina, Albania, Germany, Austria, Luxembourg, Switzerland, South Tyrol, Spain, France, Hungary.
 In solidarity with filmmakers from Ukraine and Georgia, the 9th Verzió DocLab also welcomes applications from these countries.
 Verzió DocLab is looking for projects by first- or second-time feature directors!